ekomsSavior/PWN-TAG/README.md

 # PWN-TAG  OG this version works best for non paid ngrok accounts
+---

-there are 2 branches in this repository:
+# There are 2 branches in this repository:

 -the main branch is for no zero click payload delivery due to no paid ngrok accout.

 and the pwn_tag_pro branch allows for android zero click payload drlivery with paid ngrok account.

+MAKE SURE YOU ARE IN THE RIGHT BRANCH OF THE REPOSITORY BEFORE PROCEEDING. toggle to switch branches found above.

 ---
 PWN TAG _"tag to pwn"_ — NFC payload delivery system for social engineering, red team ops, and mobile testing.